stevekm/reportIT/README.md

 This program will annotate, aggregate, and summarize clinical variant information from the IonTorrent suite

+# Overview

+Data from an IonTorrent sequencing run (<Run_data>.xls.zip, <Run_data>.vcf.zip) will be extracted and parsed to create a summary table highlightling desired information on detected genomic variants which have been deemed significant based on sequencing quality and attributes, and known attributes of the established variants.

+A sparse plain text report will then be created to summarize this information, including clinical comments describing the known significance of the variants drawn from scientific literature.

+Snapshots of each significant variant will be created by passing the BAM files for each sample and its control to IGV.
+These snapshots will be used for manual review of the detected variants and quality control measures.

+Variants that passed manual review will be included in downstream processing to create a full report designed for use by clinicians for patient cancer diagnosis and treatment.

 # Usage

 Input, output, and reference data for the program is stored external to the program's directory and is set by symlinks.